jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 **Note:** These examples apply the tag *without* extending the length of the frame.
 Instead, four bytes are removed from the padding to accommodate the C-TAG while leaving the frame at the minimum size.
-This is not required or expected on the part of the sender, but it is valid and was done here to demonstrate an important point.
+This is not required or expected on the part of the sender, but it is valid and was done here to demonstrate an important point:
-Should a switch remove the tag when forwarding the frame, it must be prepared to extend the padding to maintain the minimum length or the frame is likely to be discarded by the recipient.
+Should a switch remove the tag when forwarding the frame, it must be prepared to extend the padding to maintain the minimum length or the frame is likely to be discarded by the recipient as a runt.

 A nearly identical structure, called the Service VLAN Tag (S-TAG), is also described in in Clause 9.
 Instead, it uses a <abbr>TPID</abbr> of `0x88A8` (`88 A8` in transmit order).